Word of mouth is the key to raising awareness and encouraging action. By joining forces we can truly transform the Miramar Peninsula.

 Invite us over

-Do you need someone to point out the invasive weeds and the good natives present in your garden, or recommend species that are missing?
+Do you need someone to point out the invasive weeds and the good natives present in your garden, or recommend a native species that are missing?
 We can help.
 Invite us over for a chat and we can offer advice.
+Its all free!
 Get in touch via our contact page.
-We give talks to community groups too.
+We give talks to community, business groups and schools.

-Sign up on our emailing list to become a volunteer, get updates and reminders of planting and weeding days and other upcoming events around the peninsula.
+Sign up on our emailing list to become a volunteer, get updates, a newsletter and reminders of planting and weeding days and other upcoming events around the peninsula.
 We are always online on Facebook too: www.facebook.com/TeMotuKairangi